Introduction to Installing Skylar One

 Load Balancing

-A load balancer is the SL1 node or appliance that brokers communication with services running on the Compute Cluster.
+A load balancer is the Skylar One node or appliance that brokers communication with services running on the Compute Cluster.
 Services running on the Compute Cluster are managed by Kubernetes.
 Therefore, a single service could be running on one Compute node in the Compute Cluster; to provide scale, multiple instances of a single service could be running on one, many, or all nodes in the Compute Cluster.
 To provide scale and resiliency, you can include multiple Load Balancers in your configuration.

 Storage